-It is that time of year when many of us are concerned how we are going to keep our Tower Garden alive while we are on vacation.
+It is that time of year when many of us are concerned how we are going to keep our Vertical Garden alive while we are on vacation.

 Tower Garden’s 20 gallon capacity reservoir combined with aeroponic technology that requires as little as 10% of the water of traditional growing methods means you can often not have to refill the water for many days.